 Too many people are serving long prison terms that don’t make us safer.
 People languish in prison for years—even decades—because our laws don’t give them a second chance.
 Extreme sentences devastate families and communities across the country, but they hit communities of color the hardest.
-We can do better.

-- Expand clemency.
 The president and most governors have the authority to shorten excessive prison terms but often fail to use their clemency power to its fullest extent.
 FAMM is committed to working with governors and the White House to expand the use of executive clemency and to identify people who deserve a second chance.

 FAMM also supports other reforms that prosecutors and lawmakers could use to provide second chances.